harness/developer-hub/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub.md

 	![GitHub New personal access token (classic) screen](./static/add-chaos-hub/github-access-token.png)

-## Add a custom chaos hub
+## Add a custom ChaosHub

-To add a custom chaos hub:
+To add a custom ChaosHub:

 1. In your Harness project, navigate to the **Chaos > ChaosHubs**, and then select **+ New ChaosHub**.